Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

     one of those variables generated automatically by EasyBuild if it finds a certain directory, and (2) it is still needed when using EasyBuild as a library.

+-   During the lifetime of 24.03, we switched to patched EasyBlocks for MesonNinja and for ParMETIS.
+Though the patch was first manually applied on LUMI, the EasyConfig was later modified for easier re-installation on the TDS with an appropriate patch for both files.

 ### Version 4.9.4 for LUMI/24.11